leberrigan/MotusStationGuide/station-installation.md

 # Station Installation

+{% hint style='info' %}
-## Motus Pro Tip - Do not take short-cuts.
-Any short-cuts or sloppy workmanship drastically increases the chance that some kind of problem will occur and the station won't be operating when you need it to.
+**Motus Pro Tip** - Do not take short-cuts.
+Any short-cuts or sloppy workmanship drastically increases the chance that some kind of problem will occur and the station won’t be operating when you need it to.
+{% hint %}

 ## Antenna and Coax Assembly

 Several varieties of antennas exist of which only a few will be covered here.
 All antennas should come with their own assembly instructions which are more or less easy to follow so we will not go into great detail here.
-Please see [antenna anatomy](#antenna-anatomy) for more details on parts.
+Please see [<u>antenna anatomy</u>](#antenna-anatomy) for more details on parts.

 *Note: The driven element and the attached connector are the most